li-lab-genetics/MetaSTAARlite-Tutorial/README.md

 Perform gene-centric meta-analysis for coding rare variants using the MetaSTAARlite package.
 The gene-centric coding meta-analysis provides five functional categories to aggregate coding rare variants of each protein-coding gene: (1) putative loss of function (stop gain, stop loss and splice) RVs, (2) missense RVs, (3) disruptive missense RVs, (4) putative loss of function and disruptive missense RVs, and (5) synonymous RVs. <br>
 * `MetaSTAARlite_Gene_Centric_Coding.r` performs gene-centric coding meta-analysis for all protein-coding genes across the genome.
 There are 379 jobs using this script. <br>
 * `MetaSTAARlite_Gene_Centric_Coding_Long_Masks.r` performs gene-centric coding meta-analysis for some specific long masks, and might require larger memory compared to `MetaSTAARlite_Gene_Centric_Coding.R`.
 There are 2 jobs using this script.
-#### Input: aGDS files and variant summary statistics files from Step 2.2 for each participating study.
+#### Input: Variant summary statistics files from Step 2.2 for each participating study.
 For more details, please see the R scripts.
 #### Output: 381 Rdata files with the user-defined names.

 ### Step 4.2: Gene-centric noncoding meta-analysis